Decoupled heat and charge rectification as a many-body effect in quantum wires: Model and currents

-\emph{Model and currents} --- To quantitatively evaluate this physics we consider a one-dimensional quantum wire connected to reservoirs on each end.
-We consider $V$ driven thermoelectric transport and thus the reservoirs do not have any specific form and their temperature is irrelevant as long as the dominant energy scale is set by $V$.
-The quantum wire is described in terms of the Tomonaga-Luttinger model \cite{Tomonaga1950,Luttinger1963,Gogolin1998,Giamarchi2007} in which the electron operators $\psi(x)$ are split into right $R$ and left $L$ moving modes with momenta close to $+k_F$ and $-k_F$, respectively.
-With $\psi_{R,L}(x)$ the corresponding field operators the Hamiltonian in the absence of the local potential becomes
+For a quantitative evaluation we consider a one-dimensional quantum wire connected to reservoirs on each end.
+For voltage $V$ driven thermoelectric transport the reservoirs do not have any specific form and their temperature is irrelevant as long as $V$ sets the dominant energy scale.
+The physics of a one-dimensional conductor is very susceptible to electron interactions, and the conventional Fermi liquid paradigm is generically replaced by the universality class of the Luttinger liquid \cite{Haldane1981}.
+The latter is characterised by collective charge and spin density modes which in part drastically change the shape of correlation functions in comparison with the Fermi liquid, and we will make use of this behaviour, in particular of the property that charge and heat rectification currents are differently renormalised.
+Since this physics is universal it can conveniently be accessed through an appropriately chosen model.
+We therefore describe the system in terms of the Tomonaga-Luttinger model \cite{Tomonaga1950,Luttinger1963,Gogolin1998,Giamarchi2007} in which electron operators $\psi(x)$ are split into right $R$ and left $L$ moving modes with momenta close to $+k_F$ and $-k_F$.
+With $\psi_{R,L}(x)$ the corresponding field operators, the Hamiltonian without $U(x)$ becomes